yhoogstrate/flaimapper/README.md

 *	[http://galaxy-sandbox.trait-ctmm.cloudlet.sara.nl/](http://galaxy-sandbox.trait-ctmm.cloudlet.sara.nl/)

+### Read collapsing

+In small RNA-Seq it is not uncommon to apply read collapsing.
+This technique simply merges all reads with an identical sequence into one sequence, which sharply reduces the number of aligned reads.
+The consequence is that the peak detection will be applied upon much lower numbers, lowering the resolution of the experiment.
+This will most likely affect your results in a negative way.
+Therefore we advice you **not to use read collapsing ** techniques before FlaiMapper unless you have a clear reason to believe it will give a better answer to your outcome or biological question(s).

 ### Multi-mapping

 Some small ncRNAs have multiple genomic copies or share identical regions of their sequence with others.
 Reads that align to such a location(s) are called multi-map reads, since they have multiple candidate genomic origins.
 There are several strategies to deal with a multi-map read.
 Imagine we detected a read 6 times and it aligns 100% correctly to 3 different ncRNAs (multi-map regions).
 There are several strategies to deal with this situation:

 1.	**All reads are assigned to only one of the multi-map locations.** In this case you would have 1 location with 6 reads, and two locations with 0 reads.
-Disadvantage: you're (most likely) under-representing the other locations.
+Disadvantage: you are (most likely) under-representing the other locations.
 2.	**All reads are mapped to all multi-map locations.** In this case you would end up with 6 aligned reads mapped to each of the 3 locations.
 This means that the total number of aligned reads has been multiplied with the number of multi-maps (3*6=18).
-Disadvantage: you're most likely over-representing most/all of the locations.
+Disadvantage: you are most likely over-representing most/all of the locations.
 3.	**All reads are proportionally or randomly distributed over all multi-map locations.** If you do this proportionally, you would end up with 2 aligned reads for each of the 3 locations.
-Disadvantage: for all locations you're (most likely) either over- or under- representing them since.
+Disadvantage: for all locations you are (most likely) either over- or under- representing them since.

 Each of these strategies are based upon different assumptions and have their own disadvantages.
 It is difficult to state which strategy is the best, also because this may be dependent on where you want to use the outcome for.
 In case you want to enlist all possible fragments in your sample(s), we propose to use strategy 2.
 A single multi-map read, as measured by the sequencer, can not be unambiguously indicate its true genomic origin.
 Therefore, we believe that by retaining as much as possible multi-map reads, flaimapper will probably report as many as possible scenario's and annotate all possibilities.
 Since the intention is to enlist all possibilities, we would rather find a fragment more often due to its homology than missing some because of underrepresentation.
 Surely, down-stream research can still validate a fragment annotation in a multi-map region if necessary.